Bascinet with peak

 Bascinet helmet without a visor

-Bascinet is version of steel liners (underhelmet).
-Approximately from the epoch of the Crusades, Western European chivalry mainly used as the primary helmet – topfhelm (Great Helm - similar a pot).
-With steel caps (skullcaps) worn under it.
-This visorless model is one of the first basсinets.
-Face could be protected with chainmail coif or aventail.
+Bascinet is version of steel liners (under helmet).
+Approximately from the epoch of the Crusades, Western European chivalry mainly used topfhelm (Great Helm or pot helm) as the primary helmet together with steel caps (skullcaps, also known as cervelliere) worn under it.
+Bascinet evolved from such skullcap into complete head protection with dome and visor of various design.
+This visorless model is one of the very early bascinets.
+Face could be protected with padded camail and mail coif or aventail for protection of neck, shoulders and upper part of chest.
+You may order it separately in our store or choose it in options available for this item.
 This made-to-measure Middle Ages helmet is completely handcrafted by our artisans.
-You can use this medieval knight helmet for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Base price includes following options: Cold-rolled steel 1.5 mm; Satin polishing; Black leather belts; Steel nickel-plated buckles; Steel rivets; Sewn liner; No decoration Quite often, bascinets are worn together with chainmail and padded aventail.
-You may order it separately in our store.
-Main photo shows authentic medieval steel helmet with following options: Cold-rolled steel 1.5 mm; Satin polishing as finish treatment; Red leat..
+You can use this medieval knight helmet for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Main photo shows authentic medieval steel helmet with following options: Cold-rolled steel 1.5 mm; Satin polishing as finish treatment; Red leather for av..

 Helmet bascinet mid-14th ce...